Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (02/21/2021):*
+*Quote of the Day (02/22/2021):*

-_**If you respect yourself in stressful situations, it will help you see the positive… It will help you see the message in the mess.**_
+_**Limitations are like mirages created by your own mind.
+When you realise that limitation do not exist, those around you will also feel it and allow you inside their space.**_

-Steve Maraboli
+Stephen Richards